spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/cart-feature-walkthrough/calculation-data-structure.md

 ### Totals transfer

-`TotalsTransfer` is a data object holding cart totals, subtotal, expenses (shipping), discount total and grand total.
-Here should the amounts for order level be stored.
+`TotalsTransfer` is a data object holding cart totals, subtotal, expenses (shipping), discount total, and grand total.
+Amounts for the order level are stored here.

 | FIELD | DESCRIPTION |
 | --- | --- |